Pareto Optimization with Robust Evaluation for Noisy Subset Selection: Empirical Study

 In Fig.~\ref{fig:IM}, the left subfigure for each dataset illustrates the performance of the algorithms under various cardinalities $k$.
-We can find that the results of each algorithm generally increase as $k$ grows.
+We can find that the performance of each algorithm generally improves as $k$ increases.
 It is reasonable because a larger subset will exhibit larger influence spread.
 It can be seen that PORE performs the best among all algorithms, showing its superiority under noisy environment.
-Meanwhile, PORE has better stability, shown by a smaller std, compared to other algorithms.
+Meanwhile, PORE demonstrates superior stability, as evidenced by its narrower std compared to the other algorithms.
 Consistent with the work of Qian et al.~\cite{qian2017subset}, the performance of the PONSS algorithm surpasses that of the POSS algorithm, which in turn outperforms the greedy algorithm.
 By selecting the greedy algorithm as the baseline, we plot the right subfigures of Fig.~\ref{fig:IM}, i.e., the curve of influence spread over running time for PORE, PONSS and POSS with $k=7$.
 Note that the $x$-axis is in $kn$, the running time required by the greedy algorithm.
 The greedy algorithm is a fixed-time algorithm, while others (POSS, PONSS and PORE) are anytime algorithms, and can get better performance by using more time (less than $10kn$ in the right subfigures of Fig.~\ref{fig:IM}).
 It is evident that PORE quickly achieves superior performance on the dataset \textit{ego-Facebook}.
 Additionally, for the dataset \textit{HepPh} with a more complex and large network, the optimization process of PONSS exhibits instability, while PORE does not.